maorash/Local-Global-INRs/README.md

 ## 3D Shape Encoding
 The 3D shape encoding code is based on the official INCODE implementation.
-There is a notebook available under the `experiment_scripts` directory, `train_3d.ipynb`, that can be used to encode Lucy, as seen in the paper.
+There is a notebook available under the `experiment_scripts` directory called `train_3d.ipynb` that can be used to encode Lucy, as seen in the paper.

 ## Local-Global INCODE and Downstream tasks
 All downstream task code is available in the `incode_experiments` directory.

+*Note: there are additional requirements that need to be installed to run the INCODE experiments, listed in the `incode_experiments/requirements.txt` file.*

 The code is based on the official INCODE implementation.
 There are three notebooks, one for each downstream task:
 - `denoising.ipynb`: Denoising experiment